 Fintech savvy and frugal

 So, what other defining characteristics of this new generation might be set to shape the future business world?
 Well, according to The State of Generation Z 2017 National Research Study, the iGen are showing an early aptitude for managing their finances, with 21% having a savings account before the age of 10, and 12% already saving for retirement now.
 Perhaps as a backlash to watching their Millennial siblings struggle with student loan debt, one in five of this age group also says that personal debt should be avoided at all costs.
 Combine this financial acumen with their preference for using fintech, such as payment apps, and we could be seeing a completely cashless society within a matter of a few years.
 Who knows?
-Perhaps this could also lead to the wholesale adoption and development of trailblazing technology such as cryptocurrency by a new breed of iGenpreneurs, who have overcome the skepticism of earlier generations to make the most of this groundbreaking innovation.
+Perhaps this could also lead to the wholesale adoption and development of trailblazing technology such as cryptocurrency by a new breed of iGenpreneur, who have overcome the skepticism of earlier generations to make the most of this groundbreaking innovation.

 So, in a workforce that is now made up of four generations– Baby Boomers, Generation X, Millennials and the iGen – all with their own strengths and skills, the latest joiners are set to shake up the routine.
 Whether they are putting their entrepreneurial talents to use in an employed position, as an ‘intrapreneur’, or launching the next big thing as a startup business venture, their exuberance, energy and enthusiasm will soon be seen.
 So, move over Millennials, there’s a whole new generation of entrepreneurs on the way and guess what?
-They think you’re old!
+The iGenpreneur think you’re old!